Create a Professional Bio Page

 Avoid using dates.
 I.e., Being married for 20 years or working at Liberty for five years.
 In a year, this will be old and incorrect.
 Best to remove so content always stays accurate.

-Avoid “At Liberty since…” If you’ve been at LU for one year, it’s not impactful and seems like you’re new and without experience.
+Avoid “At Liberty since…” If you’ve been at LU for one year, it’s not impactful and may seem like have no experience.
 If you’ve been at LU for 30 years, it seems like you don’t have any experience except for being at Liberty.
 By removing, no one questions either.

-Avoid referencing jobs and experience that are irrelevant to your current position.
-I.e., If you are an associate professor, don’t add that you used to work at Liberty in the mail room as a student, then in the Registrar when you graduated, etc. If you list a job, mention what relevant experience it brings.
+Avoid referencing jobs and experiences that are irrelevant to your current position.
+I.e., If you are an associate professor, don’t add that you used to work at Liberty in the mailroom as a student, then in the Registrar when you graduated, etc. If you list a job, mention what relevant experience it brings.

 Remove links to outside sites like your alma mater or a company you used to work at.
 You want your users to stay on your bio page and on Liberty’s site, not leave it to look at another organization.
 However, if you have a book published, it may be beneficial to link to it.

 Write in the third person.
 This has two benefits.
 First, it is more professional.
 Writing “I” makes your information subjective.
 Your experience should instead be an objective fact.
 Second, it will be consistent with the way other bio pages are written.